jrossi227/ApacheGUI/README.md

 5. Run the Maven builds below.

 ######Maven options
-- ```mvn clean deploy -P prod``` minifies required javascript and builds a new war under the *target* directory.
+- ```mvn clean package -P prod``` minifies required javascript and builds a new war under the *target* directory.
-- ```mvn clean deploy -P dev``` copies required javascript without minification and builds a new war under the *target* directory.
+- ```mvn clean package -P dev``` copies required javascript without minification and builds a new war under the *target* directory.
 This task is meant to speed up war builds for development.
 - ```mvn clean install -P prod``` minifies required javascript and builds a new war under the *target* directory.
 The war is then moved from the *target* directory to *[apachegui.home]/tomcat/webapps*.
 This will re-deploy the application.
 - ```mvn clean install -P dev``` copies required javascript without minification and builds a new war under the *target* directory.
 The war is then moved from the *target* directory to *[apachegui.home]/tomcat/webapps*.
 This will re-deploy the application.
 This task is meant to speed up war builds for development.
 - ```mvn antrun:run -P package``` stops ApacheGUI and builds a new .tar.gz archive.
 The .tar.gz archive is put into the *package.dir* directory that is specified in the pom.xml properties.